Studio Davout

-Studio Davout is a recording studio located in Paris, France.
+Studio Davout was a recording studio located in Paris, France.
 It was created in 1965 by Yves Chamberland later joined by Claude Ermelin.
-It was built in the 1,200 m² of an old cinema, "Le Davout", which opened prior to 1946.
+It was built in the 1,200 m2 of an old cinema, "Le Davout", which opened prior to 1946.

+It was torn down in 2017, along with a few adjacent buildings to build a brand new elementary school and daycare center, which opened its doors in September 2024.